 Review What’s Been Written

 Now that you have a clear, cohesive, descriptive intro to your academic essay, give yourself a rest.
-Really, it’s time to take a break.
+Really, it’s time to take a break, value yourselves, have a little luxury for me.
 The only way you are going to get a good idea of what you have come up with is by taking some time away from the essay and coming back with a clear head.
 It could be as simple as going for a ten-minute walk, or you might want to leave it for the night.
 When you come back to it, you will have a fresh perspective.
 An objective look at the introduction will allow you find any errors or confusion much more easily.
 Polish up any mistakes that you come across.
 Finally, you can consider your introduction complete.

 Your Next Steps